The boy from Greece who became Celtic's main man

 He needn't have stressed.
 He won two national championships as manager of South Melbourne when everybody said he couldn't.

-Jim rarely said it to his face - an old school man reluctant to show much emotion - but he told his mates how proud his boy made him.
+Jim rarely said it to his face - an old-school man reluctant to show much emotion - but he told his mates how proud his boy made him.
 Word got back.
 It was enough.

 He coached at national under-age level but it was almost the end of him.
 He got sacked, had to go to the Greek third tier to find work, and then came back to Australia, to nothing.
 Those were scary times.